 Dekila Chungyalpa

-Dekila Chungyalpa is the Founder and Director of the Loka Initiative.
-Known as an innovator in the environmental field, she has over two decades of experience working on building resilience, faith-led environmental and climate partnerships, biodiversity landscape and river basin strategy design, and community-based conservation.
-Dekila has designed and launched four unique faith-led initiatives, Khoryug in the Himalayas, Sacred Earth at the World Wildlife Fund, YETI at the Yale School of Environment, and now Loka at UW-Madison.
-Dekila has worked all around the world, including in the Amazon, East Africa, the Himalayas, the Mekong, and the US.
-She originally hails from Sikkim, a Buddhist-kingdom-turned-Indian-state in the Himalayas, and is of Bhutia origin.
-She is a sought after public speaker and has spoken at the American Museum of Natural History, Bioneers, Harvard, Mind and Life, National Geographic, Stanford, and Yale, and sits on the board or advisory committee for several organizations including Green The Church, the Yale Forum on Religion and Ecology, Midwest Environmental Advocates, and the Society of Conservation Biology’s Religion and Conservation Working Group.
+Dekila Chungyalpa is the founder and director of the Loka Initiative.
+Known as an innovator in the environmental field, she has more than two decades of experience working on building resilience, faith-led environmental and climate partnerships, biodiversity landscape and river basin strategy design, and community-based conservation.
+Chungyalpa has designed and launched four unique faith-led initiatives, Khoryug in the Himalayas, Sacred Earth at the World Wildlife Fund, YETI at the Yale School of the Environment, and now Loka at UW-Madison.
+Chungyalpa has worked all around the world, including in the Amazon, East Africa, the Himalayas, the Mekong, and the US.
+She originally hails from Sikkim, a Buddhist kingdom turned Indian state in the Himalayas, and is of Bhutia origin.
+She is a sought-after public speaker and has spoken at the American Museum of Natural History, Bioneers, Harvard, the Mind & Life Institute, National Geographic, Stanford, and Yale, and sits on the board or advisory committee for several organizations including Green the Church, the Yale Forum on Religion and Ecology, Midwest Environmental Advocates, and the Society for Conservation Biology’s Religion and Conservation Biology Working Group.

 Peter Coyote

-Peter Coyote has performed as an actor in over 160 films for theaters and TV.
-His work includes some of the world’s most distinguished filmmakers, including: Barry Levinson, Roman Polanski, Pedro Almodovar, Steven Spielberg, Martin Ritt, Steven Soderberg, Sidney Pollack, and Jean Paul Rappeneau.
-He is a double Emmy-Award winning narrator of over 150 documentary films, including Ken Burns, National Parks, Prohibition, The West, The Dust Bowl, and The Roosevelts for which he received his second Emmy in 2015.
-Recently, Peter has also completed Vietnam, The History of Country Music, and a six-hour series on Ernest Hemingway for Mr. Burns.
+Peter Coyote has performed as an actor in more than 160 films for theater and TV.
+His work includes some of the world’s most distinguished filmmakers, including Barry Levinson, Roman Polanski, Pedro Almodóvar, Steven Spielberg, Martin Ritt, Steven Soderbergh, Sydney Pollack, and Jean-Paul Rappeneau.
+He is a double Emmy Award-winning narrator of more than 150 documentary films, including Ken Burns, National Parks, Prohibition, The West, The Dust Bowl, and The Roosevelts, for which he received his second Emmy in 2015.
+Recently, Coyote has also completed Vietnam, The History of Country Music, and a six-hour series on Ernest Hemingway for Mr. Burns.

-Mr. Coyote’s memoir of the 1960’s counter-culture, Sleeping Where I Fall, received universally excellent reviews, and has been in continuous print since 1999.
-His second book, The Rainman’s Third Cure: An Irregular Education, about mentors and the search for wisdom, was nominated as one of the top five non-fiction books published in California in 2015.
+Coyote’s memoir of the 1960s counterculture, Sleeping Where I Fall, received universally excellent reviews, and has been in continuous print since 1999.
+His second book, The Rainman’s Third Cure: An Irregular Education, about mentors and the search for wisdom, was nominated as one of the top five nonfiction books, published in California, in 2015.

 Christiana Figueres